Deformation quantisation for (-1)-shifted symplectic structures and vanishing cycles: Compatible quantisations on derived affine schemes

 \subsubsection{Compatible quantisations}

 We will now develop the notion of compatibility between a (truncated) generalised pre-symplectic structure and a (truncated) $E_0$ quantisation.
-The case $k=1$ recovers the notion of compatibility between pre-symplectic and Poisson structures from \cite{poisson}.
+For the $0$th order truncation (corresponding to $k=1$ in Definition \ref{Qcompdef}), this recovers the notion of compatibility between pre-symplectic and Poisson structures from \cite{poisson}.

 \begin{lemma} Take a complete filtered graded-associative $R$-algebra $(B,\Fil^{\bt})$ and a morphism $\phi \co A^{\#} \to \Fil^0B$ of graded $R$-algebras; assume that the left and right $A$-module structures on $\gr_{\Fil}B$ agree.
 Then for any $\Delta \in \Fil^0B^1$, there is an associated morphism